jupyter-book/thebe/apps/docs-core/react-ui-components.md

 : Used to display out-of-band error messages from ThebeNotebook.
 As errors could occur in notebook cells that are not attached to you page, the `ErrorTray` will help you display those with the standard Jupyter formatting for errors and tracebacks.

 JupyterOutputDecoration
-: Can be used to a bounding box and Juptyer Logo to your jupyter output areas.
+: Can be used to a bounding box and Jupyter Logo to your jupyter output areas.